asmeurer/sudoku/README.md

 When conda generates a "hint" it tries to find a minimal subset of the specified packages that do not work together (minimal meaning that any smaller subset would be satisfiable).
-You can run `conda --debug install -c ...` to get a closer look at this bisection process.
+You can run `conda --debug create -n sudoku -c ...` to get a closer look at this bisection process.
 Let's look at a puzzle with just these values.

 ![1x6-is=4.png](1x6-is=4.png)